• Skip to primary navigation

 PIN IT FOR LATER!

-There’s nothing like firing up the grill on a summer evening and throwing some pork chops on it along with my favorite Grilled Asparagus and Grilled Baked Potatoes!
-It is an entire meal all prepared on the grill with minimal clean up in the kitchen.
-This is something I can get behind!
+There’s nothing like firing up the grill on a summer evening and throwing some pork chops on it along with my favorite vegetables Grilled Asparagus and Grilled Baked Potatoes!
+I think another time I will add Grilled Sweet Potatoes to the mix to switch it up.

 Ingredients for Pork Chop Marinade